Oschangkai/cv/README.md

 ## ✨ Features

 - **🎨 Clean Design** - Based on Bartosz Jarocki's elegant design
-- **📄 Print Optimized** - Perfect for both web viewing and PDF generation
+- **📄 Print Optimized** - Perfect for both web viewing and PDF generation with A4 formatting
 - **🌍 Multi-language Support** - Automatic detection with browser preference integration
 - **🎨 Theme System** - Light, dark, and auto modes with system theme following
+- **📝 Rich Text Formatting** - HTML markup support in CV content
+- **💼 Enhanced Experience** - Location, department, and expandable details section
 - **📱 Mobile Responsive** - Optimized for all screen sizes with touch-friendly controls
 - **🔧 Conditional Rendering** - Sections auto-hide when no content is available